Larry-Cui/jadechn/docs/others/ptpc.md

 | Law 503 | Administrative Law          |
 | Law 510 | Ethical Lawyering           |

-<p class="highlight red">Successful completion of Law 400, 410, 420, 503 and 510 fulfills the educational requirements of the <strong>five core subjects</strong> in the Canadian-specific content outlined by the NCA in its Policy Manual March 31, 2023, section 5.2.</p>
+Successful completion of Law 400, 410, 420, 503 and 510 fulfills the educational requirements of the **five core subjects** in the Canadian-specific content outlined by the NCA in its Policy Manual March 31, 2023, section 5.2.

-Satisfactory performance in Faculty of Law courses is a **C-** or higher.
+<p class="highlight red">Satisfactory performance in Faculty of Law courses is a <strong>C-</strong> or higher.</p>

 ## Study Permit